chinmoy12c/autopsy/DOCUMENTATION.md

 ### GDB timeouts

 If a GDB thread is left running without any commands being submitted, the thread will shut down after 10 minutes due to a queue timeout.
-Furthermore, a command will be aborted if it takes more than 5 minutes to run.
+Furthermore, a command will be aborted if it takes more than 2 weeks to run.
 It is possible for a user to have a count that does not correspond to an active GDB thread, so the `running_counts` set keeps track of all counts that do have such a thread.
 A new thread will be started when the user submits a command.

 ## Code editor